Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 - **Account DID** refer to accounts on the Concordium blockchain.
 - **Smart Contract DID** refer to smart contracts instances on the Concordium blockchain.
 - **Public Key DID** refers to a subject that knows the corresponding secret key.
+- **Identity Provider DID** refers to an Identity Provider - an organization, approved by Concordium, that performs off-chain identification of users.

 Status of This Document
 =======================